octoml/octoai-apps/smartflakes/README.md

 Create an [OctoAI token](https://octo.ai/docs/getting-started/how-to-create-an-octoai-access-token) if you don't already have one.

-Create a `.env` file in the folder you are working in (ie `octoai-apps/smartflakes`) and add your token:
+Create a `.env` file in the folder you are working in (`octoai-apps/smartflakes`) and add your token:

 ```bash
 OCTOAI_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX